-Bring your prior mammogram images.
+Part of mammogram prep is having pas information available.
 If this is your first time having a mammogram in our office, request from your previous facility to have any prior mammogram images placed on a CD.
 Bring the CD with you to your appointment so that the radiologist can compare your past mammograms to your new images.
 We are happy to assist you with this process.

-Don’t use deodorant before your mammogram.
+Another part of mammogram prep is knowing what not to do before a mammogram.
 Avoid using deodorants, antiperspirants, powders, lotions, creams or perfumes under your arms or on your breasts.
 Metallic particles in powders and deodorants could be visible on your mammogram and cause confusion.

-Choose your clothing wisely.
+On the night before a mammogram, pick your clothing out strategically.
 You may find it easier to wear separates (a top with a skirt, slacks or shorts) as you will only be required to remove your top and bra for the exam.

-Please contact your Women’s Care Provider to schedule your mammogram screening!
+We hope these tips will give you more of an idea of how to prepare for a mammogram.
+Please contact a Women’s Care Provider to schedule your mammogram screening!